-However, for the hotel staff to be abreast of the aforementioned standards and behaviours, training is delivered through:
+However, for the hotel staff to be abreast of the standards and behaviors, training is delivered through:

-- Awareness-raising-staff meetings, posters and newsletters are used to familiarise staff with the four hotel standards - Induction to 'Service Extraordinaire'-all staff attend a 3-hour induction to the 'Service Extraordinaire' training course; - A 2-day seminar; - Follow-up training by 'hotel coaches'
+- Awareness-raising-staff meetings, posters, and newsletters are used to familiarize staff with the four hotel standards - Induction to 'Service Extraordinaire'-all staff attend a 3-hour induction to the 'Service Extraordinaire' training course; - A 2-day seminar; - Follow-up training by 'hotel coaches'

-3.4 Marketing Strategies
+5.3.4 Marketing Strategies

 Customer service quality is in itself an important element in Novotel's marketing strategy.
-Having well-regarded hotel service hotel service product is important to Novotel not only for the retention of existing customers but also to attract new guests.
-This achieved through the mechanism of 'below-the-line' communication-the hidden marketing of word-of-mouth whereby a past or present customer passes on to the other potential customers a hopefully positive recommendation of the hotel chain.
-Not only does this process lead to more business and increase the company's turnover, but it also comes at no extra financial cost beyond delivering the product well.
-The effectiveness of Novotel's 'Service Extraordinaire' programme is therefore enhanced and the financial and human resources investment in it further justified by the marketing spin-off it generates.
+Having a well-regarded hotel service product is important to Novotel not only for the retention of existing customers but also to attract new guests.
+This is achieved through the mechanism of 'below-the-line' communication-the hidden marketing of word-of-mouth whereby a past or present customer passes on to the other potential customers a hopefully positive recommendation of the hotel chain.
+Not only does this process led to more business and increase in the company's turnover, but it also comes at no extra financial cost beyond delivering the product well.
+The effectiveness of Novotel's 'Service Extraordinaire' programme has, therefore, enhanced their financial and human resources investment, and this is further justified by the marketing spin-off it generates.

 E-marketing (electronic marketing) is another approach used by Novotel, as it is by other Accor brands, to attract repeat business.
 Many customers now book online, using the Novotel or Accor websites.
-Novotel does not find it necessary to enter into partnership with online booker such as Expedia.
-Unless they have indicated otherwise, customers receive regular e-mailings to keep them up the level of their awareness of the Novotel brand and attract them by means of special offers on stays at selected hotels.
-A business customer may be enticed to make a leisure booking as well as further business bookings and trade volume grows as a result.
+Novotel does not find it necessary to enter a partnership with an online booker such as Expedia.
+Unless they have indicated otherwise, customers receive regular e-mailings to keep them up the level of their awareness of the Novotel brand and attract them using special offers on stays at selected hotels.
+A business customer may be enticed to make a leisure booking, as well as further business bookings and trade volume, which grows as a result.